DataONEorg/describedata/README.md

 describedata
 ============

-In order to use data, you have to find data and understand it.
+This is a repository for personal work relating to metadata and data interoperability.